onyxdb/onyxdb/README.md

 ## Development

-The current instruction launches the necessary components namespace 'onyxdb'.
+This instruction launches the necessary components in namespace "onyxdb".

 ### Install Minikube